2022 Seal Certification Kit

 After proof of an oil’s chemical requirements has been verified, the oil then must undergo a sensory analysis.
-The COOC Sensory Panel samples each oil in a blind settings to ascertain that the oil qualifies as free of defects, an important requirement in achieving extra virgin grade.
+The COOC Sensory Panel samples each oil in a blind setting to ascertain that the oil has fruitiness and qualifies as being free of defects, an important requirement in achieving extra virgin grade.

 All COOC Sensory Panel members have undergone intensive training.
 The panel meets at least twice each month for the dual purpose of screening oils for COOC Certification as well as for continual training.
 The panel participates in eight exams annually to maintain its calibration with international standards and is a Recognized Panel by the American Oil Chemists Society.

 An oil only qualifies to display the COOC Seal once it has met both criteria.
 Seal Certification is a process which is ongoing following every harvest.
 View our list of certified oils for the most recent harvest to ensure you are using the freshest, most delicious extra virgin olive oil available.

 If you are an olive oil producer and you are interested in submitting your oil to earn the COOC Seal, first you must become a member.